 Everyday Maintenance Tips

-- Test the Trigger
+- Check the Trigger

 Check your throttle trigger before each use to ensure it’s working easily.
-On the off chance that the throttle trigger is sticking, or the motor isn’t coming back to rest after you discharge the trigger, take the saw into a service center for inspection.
+On the off chance that the throttle trigger is sticking or the motor isn’t coming back to rest after you discharge the trigger, take the saw into a service center for inspection.